yunguan-wang/SPROD/README.md

 After this, install R >= 4.0.2 and the requred R packages.

 ## Test installation
 We have included a simple testing script `test_examples.sh` to test the environment and installation.
 It is based on the toy example dataset included in this repo.
+Please note that the example data in this repo is only for the purpose of testing installation.

 ## Usage